 A literal value is where a value is written 'literally' in the code, such as 3.142 – in contrast to a value that is referred to by a name.

 Here is a table showing some example literal values.
-Follow the links for more information about each type.
+Follow the links for more information about each Type.

 For more about List and Dictionary literals see the Standard (mutable) data structures table.